val-town/vtlsp/ls-ws-server/README.md

 It is meant to be used with your framework of choice, and provides a simple `handleNewWebsocket` handler for when a new connection has been upgraded and should be wired to an LSP.

+Here's a simple example set up for the Deno language server:

 ```typescript
 import { LSWSServer } from "vtls-server";
 import { Hono } from "hono";